Skip to main content

 Irish Ecological Association member 2015 Present

-Haley R. Dolton, Andrew L. Jackson, Robert Deaville, Jackie Hall , Graham Hall , Gavin McManus , Matthew W. Perkins , Rebecca A. Rolfe , Edward P. Snelling , Jonathan D. R. Houghton , David W. Sims Nicholas L. Payne, Regionally endothermic traits in planktivorous basking sharks Cetorhinus maximus, ENDANGERED SPECIES RESEARCH, 51, 2023, p227 - 232, Journal Article, PUBLISHED URL
+Haley R. Dolton, Andrew L. Jackson, Robert Deaville, Jackie Hall , Graham Hall , Gavin McManus , Matthew W. Perkins , Rebecca A. Rolfe , Edward P. Snelling , Jonathan D. R. Houghton , David W. Sims Nicholas L. Payne, Regionally endothermic traits in planktivorous basking sharks Cetorhinus maximus, Endangered Species Research, 51, 2023, p227 - 232, Journal Article, PUBLISHED URL

 Arnoldi, Jean"François, Barbier, Matthieu, Kelly, Ruth, Barabás, György, Jackson, Andrew L., Invasions of ecological communities: Hints of impacts in the invader's growth rate, Methods in Ecology and Evolution, 13, (1), 2022, p167-182 , Journal Article, PUBLISHED DOI